 What is Roofstock?

-Roofstock is a real estate investment marketplace that allows investors to purchase single-family homes.
-Roofstock doesn’t actually involve pooling money with other investors; instead, you own your properties directly.
+Roofstock is a real estate investment marketplace that enables investors to buy single-family homes.
+Rather than pooling funds as with crowdfunding, Roofstock lets investors own their properties directly.

 The main feature of Roofstock is that it streamlines the whole process of buying investment properties.
 Normally, you would have to find your properties, property management company, financing, and so on, in separate places.